adobe/webkit/README.md

 General Changes
 ---------------

-In order to make it easy to test the new experimental features, the prototype build will enable CSS Regions and CSS Shaders by default.
-It will only enable them the first time it runs, so it will add a new flag called "browser.adobe-may2012-prototype-features-enabled" in the Chromium's settings.
+In order to make it easy to test the new experimental features, the prototype build enables CSS Regions and CSS Shaders by default.
+It will only enable them the first time it runs, so it adds a new flag called "browser.adobe-may2012-prototype-features-enabled" in the Chromium's settings.

 CSS Regions
 -----------